robderon/WebApplicationArchitectures/Workshop8.md

 **8.1.3: DDOS the whiteboard**
 Send way too many figures to the board.
 See what happens. ( Save your work before, just in case..)
+Bottlenecks can appear at different levels : local CPU local RAM wifi router your internet connection routers on the way to the server
+Server internet connection

+If you're using NGROG, it is another point of possible failure.
+NGROK implement rate limiting, and will block your requests..

 **8.1.4: Secure your board**
 Prevent users from overloading the board using rate-limiting.